kape142/HTTP-2-server/README.md

 ### Prerequisites

-To run a server based on this library you must have [.NET Core Runtime 2.1-Preview2](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.1.0-preview2-download.md) installed, as this is, as of today, the only version of .NET Core supporting SSL connection with ALPN negotiation.
+To run a server based on this library you must have [.NET Core Runtime 2.1-Preview2](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.1.0-preview2-download.md) installed, as this is, per today, the only version of .NET Core supporting SSL connection with ALPN negotiation.

-As this library runs on a preview of the latest .NET Core, there is no support for continuous integartion.
+As this library runs on a preview of the latest .NET Core, we do not have any continuous integartion.

 ### Installing